MatthewSLVR/JenkinsBasicCourse/README.md

-Small things representing my basic knowledge of Jenkins and pipelines, I hope to expand my knowledge with commercial experience.
+Small things representing my basic knowledge of Jenkins and pipelines, I hope to expand my skills with commercial experience.